Alberthua-Perl/go-kubernetes-learn-path/podman-multictrs-network/README.md

 and `cities-app` exposed 8090/tcp port which are all in the `cities` container network based `cni` network backend.

-In `rootless` network namespace, we create container network and containers:
+In `rootless` network namespace, we create container network and containers, and use `Containerfile` in app directory to build app image:

 ```bash
 $ podman network create cities